-AFCAT Normalization Scheme: AFCAT, or the Air Force Common Admission Test, is a national-level examination conducted by the Indian Air Force (IAF) to select qualified candidates for Class 1 Gazetted Services in Flying and Ground Duty.
-Recently, the IAF introduced a significant modification to the AFCAT exam with the implementation of the AFCAT Normalisation Scheme.
-This article delves into this new addition.
+AFCAT Normalization Scheme 2025: The Air Force Common Admission Test (AFCAT) is a key national exam conducted by the Indian Air Force (IAF) to select candidates for Class 1 Gazetted Services in both Flying and Ground Duty roles.

 Also Read: